-Proudly serving the 2 million residents of the San Fernando Valley for more than 55 years, Northridge Hospital Medical Center is a 411-bed not-for-profit hospital that stands as a leading provider of quality healthcare to the community.
+Proudly serving the 2 million residents of the San Fernando Valley for nearly 60 years, Northridge Hospital Medical Center is a 409-bed not-for-profit hospital that stands as a leading provider of quality healthcare to the community.
 The Joint Commission on Accreditation of Healthcare Organizations (JCAHO) accredits Northridge Hospital.
 Our medical staff consists of over 800 physicians who work with a team of approximately 2,000 hospital employees, including over 600 skilled and compassionate nurses.
 Since 1999, Northridge Hospital has been a Dignity Health member.

 Northridge Hospital made headlines during the 1994 Northridge earthquake.
 Despite being located at the epicenter of the 6.7 magnitude earthquake, Northridge Hospital staff implemented a successful disaster plan, allowing the hospital to remain open.
 Dedicated health care professionals were able to treat over 1,000 patients that came to Northridge Hospital in the first 48 hours following the earthquake -- in addition to caring for the existing patients.

 Our Emergency and Trauma Center is one of only two hospitals in the San Fernando Valley equipped to treat traumatic and life-threatening injuries, and has the Valley's only Pediatric Trauma Center.
 The Thomas & Dorothy Leavey Cancer Center is a fully-accredited cancer center that offers the most comprehensive cancer treatment program in the Valley.
 The Harold & Carole Pump Department of Radiation Oncology offers state-of-the-art treatment for all stages of cancer which is unprecedented in the Valley.